Brussels Planetarium

 Information

-The Universe in the heart of the City!
+A powerful educational tool in the heart of the city

 Opening times